-1. Introduction
+1. Key considerations

-- 1.1 Basis of Claim - 1.1.1 Whether a person: - (i) can feasibly return to Iraq based on their documentation; and - (ii) can, in general, relocate elsewhere in Iraq if they are unable to return to their registered place of origin; and - (iii) is at risk, based on their lack of documentation, of serious harm sufficient to breach Article 3 of the European Convention on Human Rights (ECHR)
+- 1.1.1 Whether a person: - (i) can, in general, reasonably relocate elsewhere in Iraq if they are unable to return to their registered place of origin; and - (ii) is at risk of serious harm sufficient to breach Article 3 of the European Convention on Human Rights (ECHR) / Article 15(b) of the Qualification Directive as result of their lack of documentation; and - (iii) can feasibly return to Iraq (they have the requisite travel documents).